 There are several printing types and patterns that bring a whole new look to clothing and render them irresistible in the eyes of the people as they tend to get enchanted by the intricate appearances and designs.
 Bagru or Sanganeri printing patterns and styles come to mind as they bear a long legacy of exclusive fine fabrics.

 Bagru Block Prints

-Famous not only in India but also around the world Bagru prints are propagated by the Raiger and Chippa community and are renowned for their vivid color expression and detail on dull backgrounds such as indigo and brown due to the Dhabu resist technique format of printing.
+Famous not only in India but also around the world Bagru prints are propagated by the Raiger and Seraj community and are renowned for their vivid color expression and detail on dull backgrounds such as indigo and brown due to the Dhabu resist technique format of printing.
 Typically Bagru prints are done on indigo or dull shade backgrounds.
 They also replicate scenes, themes and motifs of traditional life like dance forms, abstract forms and other imaginatively crafted designs that inspire the experienced craftsmen and artisans.

 Sanganeri Block Prints